kevingechen/CSAPP-Labs/03-Attack-Lab/README.md

 + It marks the section of memory holding the stack as nonexecutable, so even if you could set the program counter to the start of the injected code, the program would fail with a segmentation fault.

-To perform buffer attacks in this case, The most general form of this is referred to as *return-oriented programming* (ROP).
+To perform buffer attacks in this case, the most general form of this is referred to as *return-oriented programming* (ROP).
 The strategy with ROP is to identify byte sequences within an existing program that consist of one or more instructions followed by the instruction `ret`, whose machine code is `0xc3`.
 Such a byte sequence is called a **gadget** in this context.
 From example, in the disassembled